owncloud/ocis/docs/ocis/development/extensions.md

 The Proxy is an API gateway and acts as the single connection point where all external request from users and devices need to pass through.

 To make sure that requests can reach your extension's API, you need to register one or multiple endpoints at the proxy.
-This is currently done by manually adding routes to a config file, but will be done dynamically by service discovery in the future.
 The registration is a easy task and can be seen best on the [oCIS Hello example](https://owncloud.dev/extensions/ocis_hello/running/#configure-and-start-ocis).

 As files in ownCloud must always stay private (unless you share them with your friends or coworkers), requests to oCIS have an authenticated user context.
 This user context is also available to your extension and can be used to interact with the user's files.
 How to get the user context and authentication can be seen on the [oCIS Hello example](https://owncloud.dev/extensions/ocis_hello/settings/#account-uuid).